NDAK12006U Computational Methods in Simulation (CMIS)

 Several internal examiners

-Resubmission of uncompleted written assignments and a 15 minute oral presentation without preparation.
-The assignments must be submitted no later than two weeks before the date of the re-exam.
+1. Resubmission of uncompleted and/or not passed written assignments.
+The assignments must be submitted no later than two weeks before the date of the oral examination.

 Criteria for exam assesment